 - Soft tissue swelling from bone fracture and sprains, arthritis, joint pain, and other conditions.

 - Other conditions.

 Side Effects & SafetyHorse chestnut is LIKELY SAFE for most people when a standardized seed extract product is taken by mouth for a short amount of time.
 Standardized products have been tested to contain exact amounts of a verified chemical.
-Look for products which have had the toxic substance esculin removed.
-Horse chestnut products can sometimes cause side effects such as dizziness, headache, stomach upset, and itching.
+Only use products which have had the toxic substance esculin removed.
+Horse chestnut products can sometimes cause side effects such as dizziness, headache, nausea, stomach upset, itching, and calf spasms.

 Pollen from the horse chestnut flower can cause allergic reactions.
 Rectal (suppository) use of horse chestnut may cause inflammation and itching in the anal area.

 Raw horse chestnut seed, bark, flower, and leaf are UNSAFE and can even cause death when taken by mouth by adults or children.
 Signs of poisoning include stomach upset, kidney problems, muscle twitching, weakness, loss of coordination, vomiting, diarrhea, depression, paralysis, and stupor.
 Accidental ingestion of horse chestnut requires prompt medical attention.
 Children have been poisoned by drinking a tea made from the leaves and twigs or eating seeds.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Taking the raw seed, bark, flower or leaf is UNSAFE and can lead to death.
 Not enough is known about the safety of using horse chestnut seed extract from which the poisonous esculin has been removed during pregnancy or breast-feeding.
 Stay on the safe side and avoid using horse chestnut if you are pregnant or nursing.